Josh-XT/AGiXT/README.md

 2. Access the project's root folder.
 3. Execute `docker-compose up` to build and activate the containers for both the Flask backend server and the frontend React application.

-Access the web interface at http://localhost:3000
+Access the web interface at http://localhost:5000
-View the API documentation at http://localhost:5000

 ### Local Setup (Alternative)